Singapore Government Logo

 Common Name: Turmeric, Kunyit, 黄姜

-Turmeric is an important spice in South Asian and Middle Eastern cuisine that adds a bittersweet flavour and bright yellow colour to curry.
-It is extracted from the rhizome, an underground horizontal stem that resembles a tuberous root.
-Turmeric is an important medicinal herb for its anti-inflammatory and anti-microbial activity.
+Turmeric is a key spice in South Asian and Middle Eastern cuisine, adding a bittersweet flavour and a bright yellow colour to curries.
+It is extracted from the rhizome, an underground horizontal stem that resembles a thickened root.
+Turmeric is a valuable medicinal herb due to its anti-inflammatory and antimicrobial properties.

 Name